-When buying your first car, you may spend hours poring over the different makes, models, dealers, even colors of your potential new vehicle.
+When buying your first car, you may spend hours researching different makes, models, dealerships, even colors of your potential new vehicle.

 Determine How Much You Can Afford

 The first thing you should do is determine how much you want to borrow.
-You should calculate how much you are willing to spend on a new car based on how much you can afford.
+You should calculate how much you are willing to spend on a new car based on how much you can afford to pay each month.
 A good rule of thumb is to spend only what you can easily pay over a three-year period.